adopted-ember-addons/ember-data-factory-guy/README.md

     testHelper = TestHelper.setup(App);
     store = testHelper.getStore();
     // You could at this point, make fixtures with testHelper.make,
-    // or store.makeFixture but to be even more concise in tests
-    // you could add this shortcut method to your tests make = testHelper.make.bind(testHelper)
+    // but to be even more concise try this shortcut method to your tests make = testHelper.make.bind(testHelper)
     // or if your running in phantomjs and it does not support bind method try this:
     // make = function() {return testHelper.make.apply(testHelper,arguments)}